Sunday Bada: World championships

 Bada made his definite breakthrough in 1993, when he won the silver medal at the World Indoor Championships.
 In the same year he finished fifth at the 1993 World Championships.
 In the World Championships final he clocked in 44.63 seconds, the second fastest time ever by a Nigerian sprinter, after Innocent Egbunike's 44.17 s.

 In 1994 he added almost a second to his season's best, running in 45.55 seconds in Monaco.
 The season highlight was a bronze medal at the Commonwealth Games.
 In 1995, however, he gained his second silver medal at the World Indoor Championships whereas at the World Championships he finished eighth.
 In the 1995 World Championships relay he won a bronze medal together with teammates Udeme Ekpeyong, Kunle Adejuyigbe and Jude Monye.
 Finally, at the All-Africa Games he won the 200 metres and took the 400 m silver.
 He ran 44.83 seconds as a season's best in 1995; then 44.88 in 1996.
 At the 1996 Olympics he reached the final in neither 400 nor the relay.
 In the 1996–97 indoor season he achieved his best result with a gold medal at the World Indoor Championships.
 He ran in 45.51 seconds, a life best performance indoor, and also the African indoor record for the event.

 However, Bada just barely managed to improve this time during the outdoor season, with 45.37 seconds, and would never run a sub-45 race again.
 In individual competitions he was successively eliminated before the final of the 1997 World Championships, the 1999 World Indoor Championships, the 1999 World Championships, the 2000 Olympic Games, the 2001 World Indoor Championships and 2001 World Championships.
-A highlight in these years was the 4 x 400 m relay at the 2000 Olympics, where the Nigerian team won silver medals, later upgraded to gold after the disqualification of the US.
+A highlight in these years was the 4 × 400 m relay at the 2000 Olympics, where the Nigerian team won silver medals, later upgraded to gold after the disqualification of the US.
 Nigeria also established a national record time of 2:58.68 minutes.